helen-tran/UI-Developer-Challenge/README.md

 ## Cards

 Here are all the cards with the sub-components integrated.
-On storybook, you can selected fixed sizes for mobile and tablet, or responsive for a responsive card.
+On storybook, you can selecte fixed sizes for mobile and tablet, or responsive for a responsive card.

 ### Sellable Card